lewhunt/react-tv-player/README.md

 <TVPlayer url="https://www.youtube.com/watch?v=SkVqJ1SGeL0" />;
 ```

-### Demo App
+### Demo Page

-The <a href='https://github.com/lewhunt/react-tv-player/blob/main/src/App.tsx'>sample demo app</a> illustrates how the component can be initialised with custom buttons and multiple media, which enables the user to cycle through media with next/previous buttons and handle actions such as the Like button.
+The demo source code <a href='https://github.com/lewhunt/react-tv-player/blob/main/src/App.tsx'>App.tsx</a> illustrates how the component can be initialised with custom buttons, preview images and multiple media, enabling the user to cycle through videos with next/previous buttons and handle actions such as the Like button.

 ```jsx
 <TVPlayer